ktorio/ktor-documentation/topics/serialization.md

-[//]: # (title: Serialization and Content Negotiation)
+[//]: # (title: Content Negotiation and Serialization)

-The [ContentNegotiation](https://api.ktor.io/%ktor_version%/io.ktor.features/-content-negotiation/index.html) feature enables automatic conversion of request/response data and uses the following HTTP headers:
+The [ContentNegotiation](https://api.ktor.io/%ktor_version%/io.ktor.features/-content-negotiation/index.html) feature serves two primary purposes:

-* The `Content-Type` header is used to detect the type of incoming data.
+* Serializing response data depending on the `Accept` request header value.
+Based on this value, Ktor chooses a suitable content converter, serializes data, and sends a response with a corresponding `Content-Type`.
-* The `Accept` header is used to select the converter type for sending data.
+* Deserializing incoming data based on the `Content-Type` request header value.
+In this case, Ktor uses the required converter to deserialize data to a specified class object.

-`ContentNegotiation` can be useful for deserializing JSON to a specified class object and vice versa.
-In Ktor, you can choose from the built-in JSON converters or implement your own conversion logic.
+In both cases, you can use built-in serializers (JSON, CBOR, ProtoBuf, etc.) to convert incoming/outgoing data, or you can implement your own conversion logic.

 ## Install ContentNegotiation {id="install_feature"}